matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 }
 ```

-::: info Note on gasLimit
+::: tip Note on gasLimit

 Currently, we expect the `gasLimit` to cover both the verification and the execution step.
 Currently, the number of ergs that is returned by the `estimateGas` is `execution_ergs + 20000`, where `20000` is roughly equals to the overhead needed for the defaultAA to have both fee charged and the signature verified.
 In case your AA has very expensive verification step, you should some constant to the `gasLimit`.

 :::

-Then, we need to sign the transaction and provide the `aaPramas` in the customData of the transaction:
+Then, we need to sign the transaction and provide the `aaParamas` in the customData of the transaction:

 ```ts
 const signedTxHash = EIP712Signer.getSignedDigest(aaTx);